-&lt;sup>11 We recommend users rename pa2helmfvact-pa4helmfvact to pa2fvactlimyr-pa4fvactlimyr, since these variables ask about favorite activity in the last year.
+11 We recommend users rename pa2helmfvact-pa4helmfvact to pa2fvactlimyr-pa4fvactlimyr, since these variables ask about favorite activity in the last year.
 From Round 5 forward the "last year" variables are consistently named.

-Г Pounds 2.4 ago and city/state undated for proviously restored children Э Rounds 2-4 age and city/state updated for previously rostered children, spouses, or household members who are SN members.
+Section Round Description of Skip Change Service 5 Rounds 1-4 section administered if facility flag on.
+Starting in Round 5, section Environment (SE) also administered if living in retirement community.
+Children and 10 Rounds 2-9 age, gender and city and state updated each year; education, Siblings (CS) marital status, number of children, and number of children under age 18 carried forward from year added (and updated in R5 if entered in R1) but not updated in other years.
+Starting in Round 10, education, marital status, number of children and number of children under age 18 are updated annually.
+Social Network 5 Rounds 2-4 age and city/state updated for previously rostered children, (SN) spouses, or household members who are SN members.
 Starting in Round 5, updated annually for all SN members.
 Starting in Round 12, section also administered to proxy respondents.
-5 Rounds 2-4 vision items skipped if reported to be blind in any prior round; hearing items skipped if reported to be deaf in any prior round.
-Starting in and Round 5, skips for persons reported to be blind / deaf in a prior round were removed. removed.
-3 Rounds 2-3, month help (device use) ended inadvertently skipped for person who reported no help (device use) in the last month and no help (device use) in the prior round but help (device use) in between.
-Starting in Round 4, both month started and ended were asked.
-5 Rounds 1-4 section not administered if facility flag on.
-Starting Round 5, section asked of individuals in both community and facilities.
-2 Round 1 government assistance questions (food stamps, food assistance, energy assistance) were not asked of individuals in facilities.
-Starting in Ro 2, items are asked in both community and facility settings. ers (HL) 11 Rounds 2-10, if days helped per week is 0 respondents skip hours per day.
+Sensory and 5 Rounds 2-4 vision items skipped if reported to be blind in any prior round; Physical hearing items skipped if reported to be deaf in any prior round.
+Starting in Impairments and Round 5, skips for persons reported to be blind / deaf in a prior round were Symptoms (SS) removed.
+Duration of 3 Rounds 2-3, month help (device use) ended inadvertently skipped for persons Mobility who reported no help (device use) in the last month and no help (device use) in Accommodations the prior round but help (device use) in between.
+Starting in Round 4, both (DM) month started and ended were asked.
+Home Ownership 5 Rounds 1-4 section not administered if facility flag on.
+Starting Round 5, section (HP) asked of individuals in both community and facilities.
+Economic Well- 2 Round 1 government assistance questions (food stamps, food assistance, being (EW) energy assistance) were not asked of individuals in facilities.
+Starting in Round 2, items are asked in both community and facility settings.
+Helpers (HL) 11 Rounds 2-10, if days helped per week is 0 respondents skip hours per day.
 Starting in Round 11, if the days helped per week is 0, respondents are asked days in the last month and hours per day.
-Last Month of Life 4 Rounds 2-3, if the SP was not alert in the last month of life section LML) DM, SC, DS and PA were skipped and if the SP was not mobile in the of life MD, CP, MO and DM were skipped.
+Last Month of Life 4 Rounds 2-3, if the SP was not alert in the last month of life sections CP, MO, (LML) DM, SC, DS and PA were skipped and if the SP was not mobile in the last month of life MD, CP, MO and DM were skipped.
 Starting in Round 4, skips based on not mobile were removed and SPs who were not alert in the last month of life skipped only sections MD, CP, MO and PA.
-3 5 2